saareliad/FTPipe/README.md

 def create_pipeline_configuration(model,DEBUG,partitions_only)
 ```

-DEBUG is wether we want the partitions on the CPU/GPUS
+DEBUG is whether we want the partitions on the CPU/GPUS
-partitions_only is wether we want oly the partitions or the entire config
+partitions_only is whether we want oly the partitions or the entire config

 the config is composed of a dicionary with the following fields: